 Action Plans represent a valuable and effective method for companies to maintain their COR while continuing to enhance their safety program.
 Action Plans map out a process to address those gaps identified in previous audits while not losing focus on the greater safety program.

-Note: WorkSafeBC is not participating in the Action Plan Program for 2019.
-Any changes for 2020 will be communicated with sufficient notice.
+Note: WorkSafeBC is not participating in the Action Plan Program for 2020.

 For employers approved to participate in Action Plans please use the below Action Plan Submission Form to complete your proposed Action Plan.
 All proposed Action Plans are due on or before March 31.

-Note: Internet Explorer Version 10 or higher is recommended when opening the Action Plan Submission.
+Note: Internet Explorer Version 10 or higher is recommended when downloading the Action Plan Submission.
 Prior to using this form please save a blank copy to your computer to work from.

 Note: Important Deadlines